UofSSpaceTeam/roveberrypy/docs/source/tutorial.rst

 The system uses a publisher/subscriber scheme, also known as the observer design pattern.
 The concept is simple: There are two types of entities, ones that produce or publish data, and ones that "subscribe to" or consume data.
+Data from publishers are automatically pushed to all subscribers.
 In the rover system, we allow RoverProcesses to be both publishers and subscribers.
 You can be subscribed to as many messages as you can want, and can publish any message that you want, but be careful not to conflict with other processes.